Zoey Berry

 Zoey Berry (born 1 October 1987) is a former New Zealand rugby union player.
 She played 12 years of representative rugby for Canterbury.
 She made her only appearance for New Zealand on 27 November 2012 against England at Aldershot.

-In 2018, Berry was one of four rugby players sanctioned by New Zealand Rugby for doping offences.
+Berry served a four year ban between 2017 and 2021 in relation to an anti-doping rule violation after testing positive for clenbuterol.